mahsank/pi-router/README.md

   If set, then instead of working through the numeric stages in order, this list will be followed.
 For example, setting to "stage0 stage1 mystage stage2" will run the contents of "mystage" before "stage2".
 Note the quotes, they are needed around the list.
-An absolute or relative path can be given for stages outside the `PiRouter` directory.
+An absolute or relative path can be given for stages outside the `pi-router` directory.

 A minimal `router-config` file is included in the build and is the default for `build.sh`.If needed, this file can be customized further.